curioustorvald/TerranBASIC/README.md

 40 PRINT K
 ```

-...or writing a Quicksort algorithm with currying:
+...or writing a Quicksort algorithm with currying!

 ```
 10 DEFUN LESS(P,X)=X<P